hasura/graphql-engine/docs/graphql/manual/actions/types/index.rst

 These scalars can be used as arguments of the mutation or as fields of object types and input types.

+.. admonition:: Postgres scalars

+   The base types from Postgres can be reusable as custom scalars without explicitly declaring them.
+   For example, the ``uuid`` type from ``pgcrypto`` extension can be used to resolve a UUID data.

 Enum types
 ----------